salesforce/omakase/readme.md

 However, it is not recommended to change the actual content of the unit using a custom writer, as this will bypass all rework and validation rules.

 The first step is to create a new class that implements the `CustomWriter` interface.
-This interface is parameterized with the type if unit that it is overriding:
+This interface is parameterized with the type of unit that it is overriding:

 ```java
 public class MyCustomWriter implements CustomWriter<Selector> {